KiCad/kicad-source-mirror/pcbnew/dialogs/panel_setup_rules_help_7expression_functions.md

 Includes nested membership.
 <br><br>

-    A.memberOfFootprint('<footprint_reference>|<footprint_id>')
+    A.memberOfFootprint('<footprint_identifier>')
-True if `A` is a member of a footprint matching the given reference designator or footprint ID.
-The parameter can contain wildcards.
+True if `A` is a member of a given footprint (for example, a pad or graphic shape defined inside that footprint).
+The various ways of specifying `footprint_identifier` are described above.

-NB: If matching against a footprint ID is desired, the parameter must contain a ':'.
 <br><br>

     A.memberOfSheet('<sheet_path>')